 When to purchase flood insurance

 Massachusetts homeowners insurance laws don’t legally require you to have flood insurance.
-Still, if you have a mortgage, your lender will likely require it if your home is in a special flood hazard area (SFHA), which is an area close to the water and low in elevation.
+Still, if you have a mortgage, your lender may require it if your home is in a special flood hazard area close to the water and low in elevation.

-It’s typically best to purchase flood insurance as soon as you buy a home in a flood zone, and in fact, you’ll probably have to show proof of a policy before you’re cleared to close on your loan.
-If you’re nervous about an upcoming storm and don’t have flood insurance, you’ll likely still be able to purchase flood insurance, but keep in mind that there is usually a 30-day waiting period before coverage goes into effect.
+Experts recommend purchasing flood insurance as soon as you buy a home in a flood zone.
+If you’re nervous about an upcoming storm and don’t have flood insurance, you may still be able to purchase it, but keep in mind that there is usually a 30-day waiting period before coverage goes into effect.

 Fortunately, there are exceptions where you don’t have to wait the full 30 days.

 - If you’re purchasing flood insurance because your area’s flood map has changed and indicated your home is at risk, you have 13 months to buy flood insurance without a 30-day wait period for filing a claim.
-If you do this, there is only a one-day wait period.
+There is only a one-day wait period instead.

 - If you have just purchased, renewed, increased or extended a home loan, you may purchase flood insurance without a 30-day wait period.